Plantar Fasciitis Surgery

-Total recovery time for plantar fasciitis operations tends to be three to six weeks, but patients will need to wait as long as three months before participating in high-impact activities such as jogging.
-During the recovery process, you will be engaging in foot strengthening stretches to promote healing.
+Total recovery time for endoscopic plantar fasciitis operations tends to be three to six weeks, while open surgery takes a bit longer, at 6-10 weeks.
+Depending on your recovery, patients will usually need to wait as long as three months before participating in high-impact activities such as jogging.
+No matter what type of surgery you choose for your plantar fasciitis, you will be engaging in foot strengthening stretches to promote healing.

 Because Plantar Fascia Surgery is an invasive procedure and requires a considerable recovery period, it should always be viewed as appropriate only in extreme cases which haven’t been resolved via non-invasive methods.